Cradle of Filth: Nuclear Blast Records (2014–2022)

 On 11 November 2014 it was reported on the official Cradle of Filth Facebook page that they had signed to Nuclear Blast Records for their new album and were expected to begin recording the follow-up to The Manticore And Other Horrors later the same month.
 In early 2015, the working title of the album was revealed as Hammer of the Witches (inspired by the 1486 treatise on the prosecution of witches by Heinrich Kramer).
 This title was eventually confirmed as official.
-The album was recorded at Grindstone Studios in Suffolk, England, with a tentative initial release date of 26 June.
-Over 21 and 22 March the band filmed scenes for a promo video for the song "Right Wing of the Garden Triptych".
+The album was recorded at Grindstone Studios in Suffolk, England, with a tentative release date of 26 June.
+Over 21 and 22 March, the band filmed scenes for a promo video for the song "Right Wing of the Garden Triptych".
 The shoot was in the hangar and fire station of former U.S. military base of Bentwaters, with additional narrative scenes (featuring actresses in a bondage setting) filmed on a farmstead near the Imperial War Museum Duxford.
-The video was directed by Sam Scott-Hunter.
+Sam Scott-Hunter directed the video.

-On 21 April 2015, the album's release date was updated to sometime in July, and the band revealed Hammer of the Witches cover artwork by the Latvian post-modernist artist Arthur Berzinsh.
+On 21 April 2015, the album's release date was updated to sometime in July, and the band revealed Hammer of the Witches cover artwork by Latvian post-modernist artist Arthur Berzinsh.
 The album was officially released through Nuclear Blast on 10 July 2015.
 The subsequent world tour included the band's largest set of UK dates for eight years in late 2015, and a set of North American shows in early 2016.

 Cradle of Filth performing in 2018.

-On 16 June 2017 the title of their twelfth studio album was revealed as Cryptoriana – The Seductiveness of Decay and it was given an official release date of 22 September 2017 through Nuclear Blast Records.
+On 16 June 2017, the title of their twelfth studio album was revealed as Cryptoriana – The Seductiveness of Decay and it was given an official release date of 22 September 2017 through Nuclear Blast Records.

-On 10 February 2020, it was announced on the band's social media that keyboardist and vocalist Lindsay Schoolcraft had departed from the band, citing mental health reasons, as well as giving the band room to progress.
-In the post the band announced that a replacement had been found, but did not immediately disclose their identity.
-Anabelle Iratni was later announced as the new keyboard player for the band in May 2021.
+On 10 February 2020, it was announced on the band's social media that keyboardist and vocalist Lindsay Schoolcraft had departed the band, citing mental health reasons, as well as giving the band room to progress.
+In the post, the band announced that a replacement had been found, but did not immediately disclose their identity.
+Anabelle Iratni was later announced as the new keyboardist for the band in May 2021.

 The band's thirteenth album, Existence Is Futile, was released on 22 October 2021.
 A music video was released for the single "Crawling King Chaos" in advance of the album on 30 July 2021.
-On 4 May 2022, Dani Filth announced the departure of guitarist Richard Shaw and keyboardist Anabelle.
+On 4 May 2022, Dani Filth announced the departure of guitarist Richard Shaw and keyboardist Iratni.
 Filth stated, "We have to respect that people have personal commitments and/or sometimes find the career choice of being in a band like Cradle of Filth a tad overwhelming".
 At the same time, Donny Burbage joined as the new guitarist with Zoe Marie Federoff as the new keyboard player.